gerdadecio/work-hours-calculator-ruby/README.md

 | --csv-input | Specifies the CSV input file | `--csv-input path/to/your/input.csv`s |
 | --csv-output | Specifies the CSV output file | `--csv-output path/to/your/output.csv` |
 | -h or --help | Displays help instructions | `-h` |

+## TODOS
+- Add support for overtimes
+- Add support for daily or weekly or monthly summary for csv inputs

 ## Development